ubiqsecurity/ubiq-snowflake/README.md

 This repository contains Snowflake user-defined functions (UDFs) that wrap the Ubiq Python library to enable UDF-based encryption and decryption operations within Snowflake data platform.
 UDFs are defined and deployed using the Snowpark library, a Snowflake client API for interacting with Snowflake and defining/deploying Snowflake objects.

-> **Note**: The Snowflake library is currently only supported for Azure-hosted Snowflake environments.
-If you are running Snowflake on AWS or GCP, please contact [Ubiq Support](mailto:support@ubiqsecurity.com).
+> **Note**: The Snowflake library is currently only supported for Azure- and AWS-hosted Snowflake environments.
+If you are running Snowflake on GCP, please contact [Ubiq Support](mailto:support@ubiqsecurity.com).

 ## Configuration
 ### Previous Versions